hummingbot/hummingbot-site/docs/governance/bounties/index.md

 * 🚀 **Enhancement**: Update or improvement to a component in the Hummingbot codebase
 * 📺 **Content**: Documentation, videos, guides, and other content that explains how to use an aspect of Hummingbot
 * 📜 **New Script**: A new [script](/scripts/) in the Hummingbot codebase
-* 🏦 **New Connector**: A new [exchange](/exchanges/) or [blockchain](/gateway/chains/) connector in Hummingbot or Hummingbot Gateway. **Requires community voting.**
+* 🏦 **New Connector**: A new [exchange](/exchanges/) or [blockchain](/gateway/chains/) connector in Hummingbot or Hummingbot Gateway
-* 📈 **New Strategy**: A new [strategy](/strategies/) in the Hummingbot codebase. **Requires community voting.**
+* 📈 **New Strategy**: A new [strategy](/strategies/) in the Hummingbot codebase.

 In addition, bounties may be:

-* **Open Source**: merged into the official Hummingbot codebase or
+* **Open Source**: merged into the official Hummingbot codebase, or
 * **Private**: delivered as a private fork to the Sponsor

-## Community Voting for New Connectors and Strategies
+## Community Voting

-Open Source bounties with the New Connector and New Strategy types require community voting.
+Open Source bounties with the **New Connector** and **New Strategy** types require community voting, since they are included into the official Hummingbot codebase and actively maintained.

-Connectors and strategies require active maintenance, testing and documentation, so adding new ones to the codebase imposes a cost by everyone who uses Hummingbot.
+Connectors and strategies require maintenance, testing and documentation, so adding new ones to the codebase imposes a cost by everyone who uses Hummingbot.
 Therefore, prospective sponsors of these bounties should get a [proposal](/governance/proposals) approved before the Foundation can assign a bounty.

 Sponsors should also be aware of the quarterly [Polls](/governance/polls) process that applies a minimum voting power threshold to determine inclusion of connectors and strategies in the codebase.

 Private bounties and other types of Open source bounties do not need to go through the proposal process.